 You’re probably expecting a list of low-calorie swaps for traditional holiday foods, or “fat-burner” workouts.
 That’s not what this post is about because that’s not what gut health during the holidays includes.

-SKH Note: This post was written by Trinity, who is part of team A Gutsy Girl and the newest health coach.
+SKH Note: This post was written by Trinity, who is part of team A Gutsy Girl.

 Healthy Holiday